-On July 8, 2009, American, which offers more flights to Brazil than any other U.S. airline, entered into a frequent flyer agreement with GOL Airlines to provide benefits to members of both American's AAdvantage® and GOL’s Smiles programs.
+On July 8, 2009, American, which offers more flights to Brazil than any other U.S. airline, entered into a frequent flyer agreement with GOL Airlines to provide benefits to members of both American's AAdvantage and GOL’s Smiles programs.

 On Sept.
-17, 2009, AMR Corporation announced it had obtained a total of $2.9 billion in additional liquidity and new aircraft financing, announced plans to strengthen its network by reallocating capacity to hubs in Dallas/Fort Worth, Chicago, Miami and New York, and enhancing its fleet to better serve customers.
+17, 2009, AMR Corp. announced it had obtained a total of $2.9 billion in additional liquidity and new aircraft financing, announced plans to strengthen its network by reallocating capacity to hubs in Dallas/Fort Worth, Chicago, Miami and New York, and enhancing its fleet to better serve customers.

 Also in September 2009, AMR Corporation announced it had raised a total of $4.2 billion in additional liquidity and new aircraft financing during the month.
-All of this financing was in addition to the more than $1.2 billion the Company raised earlier that year through both private and public financings of owned aircraft and the financing of new 737s.
+All of this financing was in addition to the more than $1.2 billion the airline raised earlier that year through both private and public financings of owned aircraft and the financing of new 737s.

-In October 2009, American Airlines announced its participation in the Paramount Pictures film "Up in the Air" by Oscar®-nominated director Jason Reitman and starring Oscar winner George Clooney.
-The film told the story of a business traveler whose cherished life on the road is threatened just as he was on the cusp of reaching 10 million frequent-flyer miles and after he met the frequent-traveler woman of his dreams.
+In October 2009, American Airlines announced its participation in the Paramount Pictures film Up in the Air by Oscar®-nominated director Jason Reitman and starring Oscar winner George Clooney.
+The film told the story of a business traveler whose cherished life on the road is threatened just as he was on the cusp of reaching 10 million frequent flyer miles and after he met the frequent-traveler woman of his dreams.

 On Oct.
 15, 2009, American Airlines Cargo Division (AA Cargo) celebrated 65 years of air cargo service to global customers spanning six continents.
 The anniversary marked the date of the air cargo industry's first scheduled airfreight service on Oct.
 15, 1944.

 On Nov.
 9, 2009, Mexicana became part of oneworld — adding Mexico and Central America's leading airline to the world's leading quality airline alliance.
 Its subsidiaries MexicanaClick and MexicanaLink joined oneworld at the same time, as affiliate members.

 On Nov.
-19, 2009, American launched its new Wi-Fi Widget that enabled customers to identify Wi-Fi equipped flights 24 hours prior to departure.
+19, 2009, American launched its new Wi-Fi widget that enabled customers to identify Wi-Fi-equipped flights 24 hours prior to departure.

 On Dec.
-9, 2009, American Airlines and Brazil's GOL Airlines enhanced their alliance by finalizing a codeshare agreement to place American’s AA code on GOL’s growing network of flights within Brazil.
+9, 2009, American and Brazil's GOL Airlines enhanced their alliance by finalizing a codeshare agreement to place American’s AA code on GOL’s growing network of flights within Brazil.

 Also in Dec.
-2009, American Airlines praised U.S. and Japanese government negotiators for reaching an agreement on Open Skies that established and fostered a healthy global aviation framework in the Pacific Rim and replace the bilateral agreement that had governed aviation between the U.S. and Japan since 1952.
+2009, American praised U.S. and Japanese government negotiators for reaching an agreement on Open Skies that established and fostered a healthy global aviation framework in the Pacific Rim and replace the bilateral agreement that had governed aviation between the U.S. and Japan since 1952.

 On Dec.
 22, 2009, at approximately 9:22 p.m.
 CST, American Airlines Flight 331, a Boeing 737-800 aircraft, sustained damage when it overran the runway on landing at Kingston, Jamaica’s Norman Manley International Airport.
 The flight originated out of Ronald Reagan Washington National Airport, operated into Miami International Airport, and then operated into Kingston's Norman Manley International Airport.
 All onboard survived the incident.